History of Alexei Popyrin in Timeline

 July 2016: First Professional Main Draw Win

-In July 2016, Alexei Popyrin secured his first professional main draw win in an Italian ITF Futures tournament.
+In July 2016, Alexei Popyrin secured his first professional main draw win in an Italian ITF Futures tournament by defeating Tommaso Roggero.

 2016: First ATP Challenger Tour Tournament

-In 2016, Alexei Popyrin contested his first ATP Challenger Tour tournament after receiving a wildcard from Tennis Australia to compete in the 2016 Canberra Challenger.
+In 2016, at the age of 16, Alexei Popyrin contested his first ATP Challenger Tour tournament after receiving a wildcard from Tennis Australia to compete in the Canberra Challenger.
+He was defeated in the first round.

 April 2017: Training at Mouratoglou Tennis Academy

-Since April 2017, Alexei Popyrin has been training at the Mouratoglou Tennis Academy.
+In April 2017, Alexei Popyrin began training at the Mouratoglou Tennis Academy.

 In May 2017, Alexei Popyrin won the 2017 French Open junior singles title.